State and Federal funding compliance conditions

 Grant recipients are sent a grant contract and an instruction page, which must be agreed to as part of the grant contract.
 Grantees must manage any funds received in accordance with federal regulations for administrative requirements and applicable cost principles.
 (Applicants with concerns about their ability to fulfill governmental regulations may, prior to applying for funds, contact the Grants Office for a referral to locations where the complete requirements can be obtained.)

-The Grant Award Letter specifies the grant amount and any special stipulations.
+The Grant Award details page specifies the grant amount and any special stipulations.
 Grant funds will not be available to the grant recipient until the grant contract is signed and returned to the N.C.
 Arts Council.

 Any payment is contingent upon the N.C.
 Arts Council’s receipt and approval of all prior grant reports.
 A grantee must have matching funds in its possession before spending the grant funds.
 It must match this grant according to the project budget shown in the application or any subsequent approved revision of that budget.
 Neither grant funds nor their matching funds can be used to match another N.C.
 Arts Council grant.